NAalytics/Assemblies-of-putative-SARS-CoV2-spike-encoding-mRNA-sequences-for-vaccines-BNT-162b2-and-mRNA-1273/README.md

 This work provides an initial assessment of two RNAs that are now a part of the human ecosystem and that are likely to appear in numerous other high throughput RNA-seq studies in which a fraction of the individuals may have previously been vaccinated.

+### ProtoAcknowledgements

-ProtoAcknowledgements: We thank our colleagues here for their help and suggestions (Nimit Jain, Emily Greenwald, Nelson Hall, Lamia Wahba, William Wang, Amisha Kumar, Sameer Sundrani, David Lipman, Marc Salit), and additionally acknowledge numerous colleagues who have discussed and educated us (directly and indirectly) in areas of RNA synthesis enzymology, vaccine design, and software engineering.
+We thank our colleagues here for their help and suggestions (Nimit Jain, Emily Greenwald, Nelson Hall, Lamia Wahba, William Wang, Amisha Kumar, Sameer Sundrani, David Lipman, Marc Salit), and additionally acknowledge numerous colleagues who have discussed and educated us (directly and indirectly) in areas of RNA synthesis enzymology, vaccine design, and software engineering.

+### Figure 1

-Figure 1: Spike-encoding contig assembled from BioNTech/Pfizer BNT-162b2 vaccine.
+Spike-encoding contig assembled from BioNTech/Pfizer BNT-162b2 vaccine.
 Although the full coding region is included, the nature of the methodology used for sequencing and assembly is such that the assembled cDNA-derived contig could lack some sequence from the ends of the vaccine RNA and would lack any indication of base modifications.
 Within the assembled sequence, this hypothetical sequence shows a perfect match to the corresponding sequence from documents available online derived from manufacturer communications with the World Health Organization [as reported by https://berthub.eu/articles/posts/reverse-engineering-source-code-of-the-biontech-pfizer-vaccine/]..
 The 5’ end for the assembly matches the start site noted in these documents, while the read-based assembly lacks an interrupted polyA tail (A30(GCATATGACT)A70) that is expected to be present in the mRNA.

+### Figure 2

-Figure 2: Spike-encoding contig assembled from Moderna mRNA-1273 vaccine.
+Spike-encoding contig assembled from Moderna mRNA-1273 vaccine.
 This is a partial sequence of the vaccine RNA.
 Although the full coding region is included, the assembled contig could lack some sequence from the ends of the vaccine RNA.